 During semifinals, the Top 40 entries in each channel battle amongst themselves over a four-day period.
 This determines the channel winner (#1 ranked artist).

-In the finals, the last two days of each month, the Top 10 in each channel are rolled into one of five music finals channels (main genres: Rock, Pop, Country, Urban, Specialty) or the two video finals channels.
-The final round decides the seven Finals winners across these channels.(return to top)
+In the finals, the last two days of each month, the Top 10 in each channel are rolled into one of five finals channels (Rock, Pop, Roots, Urban, Electronic) The final round decides the Grand Prize winners across these channels.(return to top)

-OurStage has six different music finals channels and one video finals channel: Rock, Pop, Country, Urban, Specialty, Electronic and Video.
+OurStage has five different music finals channels: Rock, Pop, Roots, Urban, and Electronic.
 These channels include the following sub-genres:

 Battles are where two or more songs are selected, according to our unique fair judging algorithm, to go up against each other and be rated by our users.
 There are two kinds of battles: